Autism Moms: Jump On The Catwalk And Do A 360 For Me

 Whatever fun and rest looks like for you, do it.

 You heard me right.
 Plan another respite break before you leave.
-This could be long, short or anywhere in between.
+This could be a long or short break.

 It works both ways, for you and your child.
 Both of you need to plan fun.